-You can apply for up to six junior schools on one form (including junior schools outside of RBWM).
-Remember that you can only list junior schools where the first point of entry is Year 3.
-If you wish to transfer into Year 3 at a primary school (where the first point of entry is in Reception), this will require a separate in-year transfer application.
+You can apply for up to six secondary schools on one form.
+Remember that you can only list secondary schools where the first point of entry is Year 7.
+If you wish to transfer into Year 7 at a middle school (where the first point of entry is Year 5), this will require a separate in-year transfer application.